 Stretch the horizon longer and the gap easily exceeds six figures, purely from the compounding effect of that 4% annual edge.

 One of the key differentiators between handbags and most consumer goods, even luxury ones, is value retention that approaches or exceeds 100% of retail.
-According to our analysts, Hermès Birkin and a small group of other top-tier designer bags have value retention rates approaching 90% or higher of retail price.
+Hermès Birkin and a small group of other top-tier designer bags carry value retention rates approaching 90% or higher of their original retail price.

-By contrast, broader analysis from Investopedia points out that most fashion items, especially non-designer clothing, lose 50% to 70% of their value almost immediately after purchase, underscoring how exceptional Birkin-level retention really is.
+By contrast, broader analysis from Investopedia points out that most fashion items, especially non-designer clothing, lose 50% to 70% of their value almost immediately after purchase, which underscores just how exceptional Birkin-level retention really is.

 Rebag’s 2024 Clair Report drove the point home with numbers that seemed almost impossible.
 The Hermès Sellier Birkin became 2024’s standout investment piece, achieving around 250% “value retention,” meaning it traded at roughly 2.5 times its retail price on the resale market.

-That represented a jump of more than 50 percentage points in a single year, performance that would be remarkable for a tech stock let alone a leather handbag.
+That jump of more than 50 percentage points in a single year would be remarkable for a tech stock.
+For a leather handbag, it’s almost unheard of.

 Performance of Luxury Alternative Assets as of Q4 2024

-That’s lower than many other “passion” assets like art, classic cars, or fine wine, all of which can swing wildly based on collector sentiment and market conditions.
+That’s lower than most other passion assets like art, classic cars, or fine wine, all of which can swing wildly based on collector sentiment and shifting market conditions.

-That same Credit Suisse work flagged luxury handbags as a “worthwhile hedge against inflation” because their prices tended to rise in periods when traditional financial assets were under pressure.
-Rebag’s 2024 report supported this from a micro perspective, noting that every brand it tracked improved its resale value retention year-over-year, with several “accessibly priced handbag brands seeing standout double-digit growth,” signaling “exciting investment opportunities across both heritage and more attainable brands.”
+That same Credit Suisse work flagged luxury handbags as a worthwhile hedge against inflation because their prices tended to rise in periods when traditional financial assets were under pressure.
+Robb Report’s coverage of the luxury resale market has echoed this view, and Rebag’s 2024 report supported it from a micro perspective, noting that every brand it tracked improved its resale value retention year over year, with several accessibly priced handbag brands seeing standout double-digit growth and signaling exciting investment opportunities across both heritage and more attainable labels.

 The Hermès Strategy That Makes Gold Look Ordinary